tcartwright/tcdbtools/README.md

 * [New-DBSMOServer](/docs/New-DBSqlCmdArguments.md) : Returns a type of [Microsoft.SqlServer.Management.Common.ServerConnection] used for SMO connections.
 * [New-DBSqlCmdArguments](/docs/New-DBSqlCmdArguments.md) : Creates a custom PSObject, that can be splatted to Invoke-SqlCmd or any other command that takes similar arguments.
 * Get-AllUserDatabases : If the first value in $Databases is "ALL_USER_DATABASES" then a list of all user databases is returned.
 Else the original list of databases is passed back.
+* Test-DBSqlConnection : Tests connectivity to a sql server using a very lightweight query.

 ### Credentials